 What this means for preneed strategy

-The leading edge of the Baby Boomer generation turned 80 in 2026.
-Over the next 15 years, boomers will drive a sustained increase in at-need call volume — and they represent the single largest preneed prospect pool in recent history.
+The demographic tailwind is genuine: the leading edge of the Baby Boomer generation turned 80 in 2026, and over the next 15 years they will drive a sustained increase in at-need call volume.
+That part of the prediction has proven true.

 Digital Lead Generation Has Permanently Changed the Funnel